vladmihalcea/hypersistence-utils/README.md

 * SLF4J
 * Jackson Databind

-### Issue management

-If you have an issue, then there are two ways to address it.
+### Bug fixes and enhancements

+**This project is Free, as in Libre, not Gratis.**

+> There is no free-of-charge support.
+Only the source code and the binaries are available for free.
+>
+> If you need assistance with a given issue, you will need to purchase either the [Coaching Basic](https://vladmihalcea.teachable.com/p/high-performance-java-persistence-coaching-basic) or the [Coaching Pro](https://vladmihalcea.teachable.com/p/high-performance-java-persistence-coaching-pro) programs.

-#### Option 1: Providing your own fix
+#### Providing your own fix

-Since this project is open-source, you have the ability to fix any issue you bump into.
-Therefore, when dealing with a problem, this is what you need to do:
+Besides the Paid support options, you have the option of providing your own fix.
+For that, here's what you need to do:

 1. Provide a replicating test case using the existing test cases as a template
 2. Provide a fix proposal
 3. Send a Pull Request with the fix proposal and the test case

-#### Option 2: Paid support

-If you don't have the time to provide a fix, then I can fix your issue via [consulting](https://vladmihalcea.com/consulting/).
-If you're in a hurry, this is going to be your best option.
+However, due to lack of time, I will review the submitted Pull Requests from time to time, so you may need to wait several months until the Pull Request is reviewed and integrated.

 ### Are you struggling with application performance issues?